Get involved

 Methodology

-SARS-CoV-2 sample data from British Columbia, Ontario and Alberta is downloaded from GISAID.org.
+SARS-CoV-2 sample data from each province or group of provinces is downloaded from GISAID.org.
 A strain’s prevalence is expressed as a percentage representing the number of samples in which the strain was detected, divided by the number of samples from the province collected in a given week.
 If it reaches 2% prevalence, it is given a portion of the week’s bar which may be colored the same as other strains sharing its ancestry (eg. FD.2, being an XBB.1.5 descendant, is given the same color as XBB.1.5).
 If the strain is gaining prominence elsewhere, as XBB.1.16 was doing in the United States during the first half of 2023, it is given its own color, which would still reflect the strain’s ancestry (eg. all recombinants are given warm colors whereas non-recombinant strains are given cold colors, as of May, 2023).

 If a strain doesn’t cross the 2% threshold, it is rolled in to its parent strain, which would be the cell directly to the left of it on the phylogeny.
 If it and its parent strain combined do not cross the 2% threshold, the process is repeated, until their portion of the week’s samples is rolled into a category that crosses the 2% threshold.
 If no such category can be found, it is classed as “other recombinants”, or “other”.
 For example, FD.2 would be rolled into XBB.1.5.15, which would in turn be rolled into XBB.1.5.